AllLife offers optional permanent disability cover as an additional benefit on our Advantage Life Insurance policies.

 We answer your questions on HIV.

-Uncover the real answers to common questions about HIV.
+Discover the real answers to your questions about HIV.

-AllLife provides world first, pure risk life insurance policies to people living with HIV.
+AllLife provides world class, pure risk life insurance policies to people living with HIV.

-Our policies pay out should the life insured die during the term of the policy.
+Our policies pay out should the life insured die during the term of their policy.

-By offering the policy to people who will meet these requirements to stay healthy, AllLife has been able to reduce the cost of the life cover for people living with HIV and Aids.
+By offering this policy to people who meet the health requirements, AllLife reduces the cost of life cover for people living with HIV.

 If I have a pre-existing health condition, will this policy cover me?

 AllLife has an individual and personalised underwriting assessment policy for each client.
-We gather medical history and synopsis of current medical conditions from each client.
+We gather the medical history and synopses of current medical conditions from each client.

-We then consult with the potential client as to the life cover options that may be available for them specifically.
+We then consult with the potential client, and outline the life cover options that may be specifically available for them.